Schillerhaus (Leipzig): The first years of the house

-The building was built in 1717 as a single-storey main house (residential stable) of a small-scale three-sided farm in the former village of Gohlis from clay using corrugated construction.
+The building was built in 1717 as a single-storey main house (housebarn) of a small-scale Dreiseithof in the former village of Gohlis from clay using a cob construction.
 It consisted of a living area, a hall (black kitchen) and a stable.
 In the second half of the 18th century, the building was redesigned to create additional quarters for summer guests.
 The stable was rebuilt and the building increased.

 Schiller's time in the Schillerhaus

 The then 25-year-old Schiller lived from 7 May to 11 September 1785 in the upper floor of the house.
-The visit followed an invitation from the Freundeskreis around the lawyer Christian Gottfried Körner.
+The visit followed an invitation from the circle of friends around the lawyer Christian Gottfried Körner.
 At the same time, the publisher Georg Joachim Göschen, who had arranged the accommodation for Schiller, lived in the building's former stable section.
 During his time in Leipzig, Schiller worked on the second act of Don Carlos, edited Fiesco and wrote the first version of the poem An die Freude.